Lorcan-1/lorcanselfbot/README.md

 ## Description

-This Skibidi Selfbot, developed using `discord.py-self`, is designed to automate and manage various tasks within a Discord server.
+This Lorcan Selfbot, developed using `discord.py-self`, is designed to automate and manage various tasks within a Discord server.
 It provides a range of commands for server administration, including managing channels, roles, and users, as well as performing various automated actions like spamming messages or creating webhooks.
 Additionally, it includes commands for interacting with the Bungie API to fetch Destiny 2 raid completion data.

 **Note**: Using selfbots violates Discord's Terms of Service and can lead to account suspension or banning.